chronoDave/leaf-db/README.md

  - `root` - Database rooth path (default `process.cwd()`)
  - `autoload` - Should database be loaded on creation (default `true`)
  - `strict` - Should database throw silent errors (default `false`)

+### Persistence

+`NeDB-R` uses an append-only format, meaning that all updates and deletes are pushed to the end of the database (and the updated / deleted files get tagged as deleted).
+The database gets cleaned every load.

+You can clean manually by calling `persist()`.
+Keep in mind that this function is sync, so calling this will block.

 ### CRUD